KathirKrishiv/Django_Employee_Management/README_Pledge.md

 1. Accepts **ISIN** and **Target Company Name**.
 2. Filters `bse_pledge` using the available input.
 3. Retrieves pledge, promoter holding, encumbrance, and event details.
-4. Maps database fields to API response fields.
+4. Validates the ISIN against `bse_new_security_list`.
-5. Converts empty values to `"Null"`.
+5. Maps database fields to API response fields.
-6. Validates the ISIN against `bse_new_security_list`.
+6. Converts empty values to `"Null"`.
 7. Returns the mapped data if a record is found.
 8. Returns `"No Record Found"` if no data is available.
 9. Returns `"Null"` values when an exception occurs.
-10. Converts the BSE event date to `YYYY-MM-DD` format.
+10. The BSE event date is converted from `DD/MM/YYYY` to `YYYY-MM-DD`.

 #### BSE Source